puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace.md

 kubectl apply -f https://k8s.io/examples/admin/resource/quota-mem-cpu-pod.yaml --namespace=quota-mem-cpu-example
 ```

-Verify that the Pod is running and that its (only) container is healthy:
+Verify that the Pod is running and that its (only) container is functioning properly

 ```shell
 kubectl get pod quota-mem-cpu-demo --namespace=quota-mem-cpu-example